hugorbarbosa/cpp-design-patterns/designPatterns/Adapter/Adapter.md

 ## Code example

-A code example of the Singleton design pattern is available [here](./src/main.cpp).
+A code example of the Adapter design pattern is available [here](./src/main.cpp).